sarikanaphade/pdsnd_github/README.md

     - (If they chose day) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?

     After filtering the dataset, users will see the statistical result of the data, and choose to start again or exit.

+### How To Use

+      Open Terminal and switch to bikeshare project directory and Run following command.

+      python bikeshare.py